-This Appendix identifies paragraphs in ASQC 111 and other Australian Auditing Standards, in effect for an audit of a financial report, or a complete set of financial statements, for periods commencing on or after 1 January 2010, that require communication of specific matters with those charged with governance.
-The list is not a substitute for considering the requirements and related application and other explanatory material in the Australian Auditing Standards.
+This appendix identifies paragraphs in ASQC 127 and other Australian Auditing Standards that require communication of specific matters with those charged with governance.
+The list is not a substitute for considering the requirements and related application and other explanatory material in Australian Auditing Standards.

-- ASQC 1 Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance Engagements paragraph 30(a) - ASA 240 The Auditor's Responsibilities Relating to Fraud in an Audit of a Financial Report - paragraphs 21, 38(c)(i) and 40-42 - ASA 250 Consideration of Laws and Regulations in an Audit of a Financial Report paragraphs 14, 19 and 22-24 - ASA 265 Communicating Deficiencies in Internal Control to Those Charged with Governance and Management - paragraph 9 - ASA 450 Evaluation of Misstatements Identified during the Audit - paragraphs 12-13 - ASA 505 External Confirmations paragraph 9 - ASA 510 Initial Audit Engagements-Opening Balances - paragraph 7 - ASA 550 Related Parties paragraph 27 - ASA 560 Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17
+- ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial Information, and Other Assurance and Related Services Engagements - paragraph 30(a) - ASA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of a Financial Report paragraphs 21, 38(c)(i) and 40-42 - ASA 250, Consideration of Laws and Regulations in an Audit of a Financial Report paragraphs 14, 19 and 22-24 - ASA 265, Communicating Deficiencies in Internal Control to Those Charged with Governance and Management paragraph 9 - ASA 450, Evaluation of Misstatements Identified during the Audit paragraphs 12-13 - ASA 505, External Confirmations paragraph 9 - ASA 510, Initial Audit Engagements-Opening Balances paragraph 7 - ASA 550, Related Parties paragraph 27 - ASA 560, Subsequent Events paragraphs 7(b)-(c), 10(a), 13(b), 14(a) and 17 - ASA 570, Going Concern paragraph 25 - ASA 600, Special Considerations-Audits of a Group Financial Report (Including the Work of Component Auditors) paragraph 49 - ASA 610 Using the Work of Internal Auditors paragraph 20 - ASA 700, Forming an Opinion and Reporting on a Financial Report paragraph 45 - ASA 701, Communicating Key Audit Matters in the Independent Auditor's Report paragraph 17 - ASA 705, Modifications to the Opinion in the Independent Auditor's Report paragraphs 12, 14, 23 and 30 - ASA 706, Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report paragraph 12 - ASA 710, Comparative Information-Corresponding Figures and Comparative Financial Reports paragraph 18